 Reducing waste involves changing our everyday behaviour.
 It means thinking about our needs and the whole life cycle of a product before we buy something.
 Reducing waste can save money, conserve resources, save energy and water and reduce pollution.

 Local council operations

-The EPA provides waste and recycling program and infrastructure funding for local councils, and support for groups of councils to collaborate across regions.
-Additional assistance includes advice, innovative tools, training and capacity building, handbooks, and guidelines.
+We provide waste and recycling program and infrastructure funding for local councils, and support for groups of councils to collaborate across regions.

 The NSW waste regulatory framework establishes a level playing field for operators of waste and recycling facilities.
 The framework includes the requirement to hold an environment protection licence if certain thresholds are met, and the requirement to record and report to the EPA the quantities and types of waste moving through the facility.

 The Protection of the Environment Operations Act 1997 (POEO Act) requires certain licensed waste facilities in NSW to pay a contribution for each tonne of waste received at the facility.
 Referred to as the 'waste levy', the contribution aims to reduce the amount of waste being landfilled and promote recycling and resource recovery.